VictorCyprien/barbuc-api/README.md

     __Note__ : You need to install Docker to use this API Check this link to download Docker : https://www.docker.com/get-started/

-    To check if Docker is installed, open a terminal and type : `docker` If you have a command list, congratulation you just install Docker !
+    To check if Docker is installed, open a terminal and type : `docker`<br>
+    If you have a command list, congratulation you just install Docker !

     Then, you need to create a network :